Prerequisite for High Performance

 I know exactly how you feel because that was my reality for decades.
 Not that everything is always easy now, but the way I relate to life’s challenges has changed.

-And, although we’ve never met, I know something about you.
-You’re struggling and suffering much more than you need to.
+There’s something I know for sure about you: You’re struggling and suffering much more than you need to.

-That’s why I want give you something today.
-A framework to help you shift your approach to performance and productivity.
-It’s not going to solve all your problems, but it’s a good start down a new path.
+That’s why I want to share a simple framework with you to help shift your mindset around performance and productivity.
+It’s not going to solve all your problems, but my hope is to open some new possibilities for you.

-Everything I share here is a synthesis of ideas coming out of 22 years of study, training, and experience in topics ranging from martial arts, Chinese Medicine, qigong, holistic nutrition, philosophy, High Performance Coaching, Massage Therapy, and Natural Movement, to name a few.
+Everything I share here is a synthesis of ideas coming out of 23 years of study, training, and experience in topics ranging from martial arts, Chinese Medicine, qigong, holistic nutrition, philosophy, Certified High Performance Coaching™, Massage Therapy, and Natural Movement, to name a few.

 The Cultural Trance